hudson-and-thames/mlfinlab/docs/source/implementations/portfolio_optimisation.rst

 ==============================

-Hierarchical Risk Parity is a novel portfolio optimisation method developed by Marcos Lopez de Prado, and introduced in his paper `Building diversified portfolios that outperform out of sample.
-The Journal of Portfolio Management, 42(4), pp.59-69, 2016 <https://jpm.pm-research.com/content/42/4/59.short>`_.
+Hierarchical Risk Parity is a novel portfolio optimisation method developed by Marcos Lopez de Prado.
 The working of the algorithm can be broken down into 3 steps:

 1. Based on the expected returns of the assets, they are segregated into clusters via hierarchical tree clustering.